BogdanK0451/origin-trail-frontend/README.md

 ## 🔑 API Keys

-To use this application, you'll need:
+To use this application, you'll need API keys (but i've already set the values in code):

 1. Etherscan API Key
    - Register at https://etherscan.io/apis